 Great relationships thrive on little things: compliments, intentional caring behaviors, thoughtful deeds that say, “I love you!”
 Great businesses (and customers) grow and thrive through a series of small decisions and helpful attitudes.

-In a hundred little ways each day, wherever we are, we have the opportunity to wash feet, give praise, shut doors (or open them) in ways for others that are “above average.”
+In a hundred little ways each day, wherever we are, we have the opportunity to wash feet, give praise, shut doors (or open them) in “above average” ways for others.
 If you’ve never heard of Johnny the Bagger and the Simple Truths of Service, watch this video, for a powerful picture of how someone used a small idea to make a huge difference.
 (Grab your kleenex–it’s worth watching repeatedly).

 You don’t learn how to be above average through compulsiveness, selfish ambition or competition.
 You learn it by focusing on others, through servant behavior.
 You learn it by watching the Master Teacher, Jesus, do His best work.
 Is it easy?
 Not really.